havarnov/orleans.serialization.nodatime/README.md

 Orleans.Serialization.NodaTime is a library that provides Orleans serialization functionality for NodaTime.

-The library should implement codecs and copiers for the following types:
+The library implements codecs and copiers for the following types:

 - [x] Instant
 - [x] Offset